Eating My Way Through Mackinac Island: The Restaurants I Keep Coming Back To

 If you’re in the mood for a hot dog, The Doghouse has the best dogs among the many Mackinac Island restaurants.
 They’re available in several styles — plain, chili, sauerkraut bratwursts, and Polish sausages.

-The menu has a variety of other delicious snacks too — chips, nachos, ice cream bars, soft-serve ice cream, and more.
+The menu has a variety of other delicious snacks, too — chips, nachos, ice cream bars, soft-serve ice cream, and more.
 Its location in Mackinac Island State Park makes it a favorite picnic spot.

 Feedbag Near Surrey Hills Carriage Museum

 Making fresh doughnuts every day, the Feedbag is located near the Surrey Hills Carriage Museum and Gift Shop and is part of the short, scenic horse-drawn carriage ride route.
-You can enjoy a lunch of Nathan’s Hot Dogs and bratwursts, or order popcorn, ice cream, and hot pretzels for a snack.
+You can enjoy a lunch of Nathan’s Hot Dogs and bratwursts or order popcorn, ice cream, and hot pretzels for a snack.

 The Lawn at The Inn at Stonecliffe

-A classic spot loved by locals for its fast and tasty foods and snacks, the Cannonball Drive Inn is located at the historic British Landing.
 The old-fashioned shack features a menu of barbecue beef and chicken fillet sandwiches, coconut shrimp and chicken strip baskets, deli wraps, hot dogs, pizza, and more.
-There’s even candy, cookies, and ice cream for dessert.
+There’s even candy, cookies, and ice cream for dessert!

 Pink Pony at the Chippewa Hotel

 A popular spot for locals and visitors alike, the Pink Pony within the Chippewa Hotel serves food all day.
-Breakfast features dishes such as eggs Benedict, fresh ground coffee, and fresh fruit.
-While the lunch and dinner menus feature burgers and sandwiches, dinner also features seafood and other entrees, some of which are gluten-free.

-You can choose between eating in the waterview dining room, waterfront patio, or outdoor upper-deck.
+You can choose between eating in the water-view dining room, waterfront patio, or outdoor upper-deck.

 Millie’s on Main

 For a Northern Michigan lunch or dinner, check out Millie’s on Main.
-Since it’s next to Mackinac Island Carriage Tours, it’s the perfect place to eat before you start horse carriage tours.
-The restaurant serves popular Northern Michigan entrees, burgers, sandwiches, and wraps.
-It has a spectacular selection of craft beers and wines as well.
+Since it’s next to Mackinac Island Carriage Tours, it’s the perfect place to eat before you start a horse carriage tour!

 The Yankee Rebel Tavern

-Serving regional American cuisine, The Yankee Rebel Tavern offers a historical-period atmosphere.
 With spacious tables for families and a fireplace for romantic outings, the restaurant has distinctly named burgers and sandwiches on its lunch menu.

 The Chuckwagon of Mackinac Island

 Offering an old-fashioned diner experience, The Chuckwagon of Mackinac Island is a Western-style diner that has been serving patrons since the early 1950s.
-It’s the smallest of the Mackinac Island restaurants, but the dishes have big flavor.
-You can stop by for breakfast — burritos, French toast, and pancakes — or lunch — burgers, sandwiches, and salads.

 The Gate House at the Grand Hotel

-One of the restaurant favorites at the Grand Hotel, The Gate House is a casual restaurant and bar.
 For lunch and dinner, you can expect salads, burgers and sandwiches, ribs and chicken, pastas, fish and chips, and steaks.
 The Trapper Burger is one of the best, according to Islands magazine.
 Don’t forget about the desserts!

 Keep in mind that there’s a dress code for the Grand Hotel on Mackinac Island.
 During the day, you can dress comfortably as long your attire is appropriate.
 In the evenings, you must dress as if you’re attending a special event.
-Learn more here before you book lodging or restaurant reservations.

 1852 Grill Room at the Island House Hotel

 In the Island House Hotel, the 1852 Grill Room has a first-class a la carte menu and a delicious buffet for breakfast and dinner.
-Breakfast features pancakes, omelets, oatmeal, and mimosas.
-Dinner features crabcakes, seafood, duck and chicken, and steaks and burgers.

 In addition, the bar features a list of cocktails, Michigan wines, scotches, and beers.
 A pianist plays during dinner.